 What does it take to fight in the Marine Corps?
 These are physical, mental, and moral requirements that must be met before you enlist as a Marine or commission as a Marine Officer.

 To even consider an endeavor of this magnitude is admirable, but just as the Marine Corps may not be right for everyone—not just anyone can be a Marine.
 To enlist as a Marine, you must obtain your high school diploma and be a legal U.S. resident between 17 and 28.
 To commission as a Marine Officer, you must be a United States citizen between 20 and 28 and have obtained both a high school diploma and a bachelor’s degree.
 Both enlisted and officer candidates must pass a criminal background check and have no felony convictions.
 New recruits must pass The Initial Strength Test, or IST, to demonstrate their physical fitness.
-The IST consists of pull-ups or push-ups, crunches or plank pose, and a 1.5-mile timed run.
+The IST consists of pull-ups or push-ups, plank pose, and a 1.5-mile timed run.

 The Armed Service Vocational Aptitude Battery (ASVAB) test is a multiple-choice test taken by all who aspire to become Marines.
 To pass the test, aspiring Marines must achieve a score of 31 or higher, and those with nontraditional degrees or a GED must score at least a 50.
 The test covers a range of subjects from arithmetic to electronics to mechanical comprehension.
 This measures the ability of aspiring Marines to adapt and overcome any threat or obstacle on current and future battlefields.